 Good: Huge road presence.
 Very exclusive and hand built to exacting standards.
 Bomb-proof reliability.
 Unstoppable off road but with a luxury interior.
 AMG version is an absolute beast.

 Bad: Only available through the Specialist Products Division at Mercedes-Benz World at Brooklands in Surrey.
 High list prices.
 Not designed for corners.

-Good: Impressive ride quality, available with two or four-wheel drive, good rear passenger space, high quality interior finish.
+Good: Impressive ride quality.
+Available with two or four-wheel drive.
+Good rear passenger and load space.
+High quality interior finish.

-Bad: Lacklustre automatic gearbox, CDI noisy and not as good as competitor diesel engines, driving position doesn't feel as high up as other compact SUVs.
+Bad: Lacklustre dual clutch automatic.
+220 CDI noisy and not as good as competitor diesel engines.
+Driving position not as high as other compact SUVs.

-Good: More spacious than before.
-Still has seven-seats.
+Good: Luxurious and spacious seven-seater.
+Big road presence.
 Adjustable air suspension comes as standard.